ruslanmv/webclone/cookies/README.md

 # 🍪 Cookies Directory

-This directory stores authenticated session cookies for WebMirror.
+This directory stores authenticated session cookies for WebClone.

 ## What Are These Files?

-When you log in to a website using WebMirror's Authentication Manager, your session cookies are saved here as JSON files.
-These cookies allow WebMirror to access the site as if you're logged in, without requiring you to log in again each time.
+When you log in to a website using WebClone's Authentication Manager, your session cookies are saved here as JSON files.
+These cookies allow WebClone to access the site as if you're logged in, without requiring you to log in again each time.

 ## File Format